shadow-robot/sr-build-tools/documentation/test_procedure.md

 After running the production script make sure to switch user to **hand**.

+**N.B.** There are minor differences between the production script and development script.
+The development script uses -b for sr-build-tools and -c for sr_config branch name.
+The production script uses first argument (after bash -s) for sr_config branch and second argument for sr-build-tools branch.

 ##Testing full UI
 To test the UI, use VirtualBox.
 If don't already have it create a new ubuntu machine and install ubuntu on it.